qq1157993245/Http-Server/README.md

             ./httpserver -t 8 3000

-3. You can test the server in another terminal:
+3. You can test the server in another terminal window:

    GET: